 Cut the camouflage netting accordingly and hang it using zip ties.
 You should use one zip tie every six inches to ensure the netting won’t collapse.

 To better blend into the surroundings, cover the entire blind with grass.
-You can buy man made grass or use natural grass on the landscape, but always beware of mold and insects.
+You can buy man-made grass or use natural grass on the landscape, but always beware of mold and insects.
 The aim is to make your blind look as natural as possible.
-Homemade duck boat blinds work best when they completely blend into the surroundings.
+Homemade duck boat blinds work best when they thoroughly blend into the surroundings.

 The grass can make it difficult to set up and close your duck boat blind frame.
 So, avoid adding too much.
 You don’t want it to slide down and drag into the water.